provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.msgfees.v1.MsgAssessCustomMsgFeeResponse"></a>

 ### MsgAssessCustomMsgFeeResponse
-MsgBindNameResponse defines the Msg/BindName response type.
+MsgAssessCustomMsgFeeResponse defines the Msg/AssessCustomMsgFeee response type.